LouisMazel/maz-ui/packages/docs/docs/components/maz-textarea.md

 ---
-description: MazTextarea is a stand-alone component replaces the standard html textarea input with a beautiful design system.
+description: MazTextarea is a standalone component replaces the standard html textarea input with a beautiful design system.
 Many options like colors, disabled, error, warning, success, error messages.
 ---

 # MazTextarea